-If your library has a procurement policy, please send it to me, so I can share it with other libraries!
-Maria Bernier, email@example.com
+If your library has a procurement policy, please send it to Christine Gauvreau at firstname.lastname@example.org to share with other libraries!

 These sample procurement procedures come from libraries around the U.S. Some of the local state laws will be different from Connecticut's, so be sure to read and adapt the wording carefully.
 It's a good idea to have a lawyer review your procedure and conflict of interest statement.

 If your library has a procurement policy, please send it to me, so I can add it to this list!
-Maria Bernier, firstname.lastname@example.org
+Christine Gauvreau, email@example.com

 Library Services and Technology Act (LSTA) funds are provided through the Institute of Museum and Library Services (IMLS).
 IMLS is the primary source of federal support for the nation’s approximately 120,000 libraries and 35,000 museums.
 The mission of IMLS is to inspire libraries and museums to advance innovation, lifelong learning, and cultural and civic engagement.
 Their grant making, policy development, and research help libraries and museums deliver valuable services that make it possible for communities and individuals to thrive.
 The use of LSTA funds in Connecticut is administered according to the Five-Year Plan (2018-2022) submitted to IMLS in June 2017.